uc-cdis/fence/docs/google_architecture.md

 To meet these requirements, we use a single service account key generated for the user's **Primary Service Account** to sign the URL.
 In this way, we can trace back the URL to a given user (since the Primary Service Account email is guaranteed to contain the `user_id`).
 For details on Primary Service Accounts, continue reading the [Temporary Service Account Credentials](#temporary-service-account-credentials) section.

-We make sure that the key we generate for the Primary Service Account has a later expiration time than when users create their own keys (although this is configurable in fence).
+We also make sure that the key we use for URL signing has a later expiration time than when users create their own keys (although this is configurable in fence).
 By default, the key used for signing URLs lasts 30 days, while service account keys created by users for the Primary Service Account last 7 days.

 Fence manages the rotation of the key for URL signing automatically.